FongX777/bdd-example/README.md

 2. Product
     1. a product has a name, a unit price, and max purchase quantity
     2. unit price cannot be 0 or negative
-    3. a product can be matched with a discount
 3. Discount
     1. a discount has a name, a discount rate, and criteria
     2. one discount can only be applied multiple times if criteria is satisfied